elmaxe/moist/README.md

 # bukket
-A project for the [DH2642](https://www.kth.se/student/kurser/kurs/DH2642) course using the [Trefle API](https://trefle.io/).
+A project for the [DH2642](https://www.kth.se/student/kurser/kurs/DH2642) course using the [Bored API](https://www.boredapi.com/).

 Created by Axel Elmarsson and Douglas Fischer.

+## Why is this repo called moist?
+We changed project plan in the middle of the assignment because the previous API we used sucked.

 ---
 # Description
 bukket is an interactive bucket list app .
 You get random suggestions of activities to add to your bucket list.
 You can organize your bucket list items: filter, sort, mark as done, etc. We get activity suggestions from the API.
 We store everything in our own database.

 # Done
-* Fully functional registration and login system based on `Sqlite3`
+* Fully functional registration and login system.
 * Basic bucket list functions
 * Api calls that generate random tasks

 # TODO
-* User interaction
+* User interaction: Filter bucketlist, mark as done, hide, add notes.
 * Option to add custom bucket list items
-* Ability to mark items as done
-* List filtering and sorting
+* Account settings: Set profile picture, see account settings, etc.
+* See other bucket lists: Search for friend's bucket lists

 # Project file structure